oktadev/okta-blog/_source/_posts/2021-06-01-spring-webclient.md

 {% img blog/spring-webclient/okta-login.png alt:"Okta Login Form" width:"400" %}{: .center-image }

-Once you login with your Okta user, Spring Security will trigger the GitHub authorization flow, to instantiate the authorized client required for the Api request:
+Once you sign in with your Okta user, Spring Security will trigger the GitHub authorization flow, to instantiate the authorized client required for the Api request:

 {% img blog/spring-webclient/github-login.png alt:"Github Login Form" width:"400" %}{: .center-image }

-After the GitHub Login, the you must authorize the search application for sending requests to the GitHub REST Api on your behalf:
+After the GitHub Login, then you must authorize the search application for sending requests to the GitHub REST Api on your behalf:

 {% img blog/spring-webclient/github-authorization.png alt:"Github Authorization Page" width:"600" %}{: .center-image }